Netoun/netoun-old/content/about/professionals.md

 ### **Easilys - Full stack developer**: 2019 - ...

-In charge to develop new modules for applications
+In charge to develop new modules for applications.
+Carry out tests and validate its development Manage the corrective and evolutionary maintenance of the application

+Technical Stack:
-Stack :
+- Database : Postgres
 - Back : Node
 - Front : Vue

+&nbsp;

 ### **Sogeti - Work-Study Program**: 2018 - 2019